 - try to recover any money for lost minimum wages or overtime pay.

-Workers that are misclassified might also be able to recover for any lost meal and rest breaks.
-California law says that employers will owe one hour’s pay for each meal or rest break an employee should have received.12
+Workers who are misclassified might also be able to recover for any lost meal and rest breaks.
+California law says employers must pay one hour’s wages for each meal or rest break an employee should have received.
+12

 Legal References: